2 - Medical

 - Optionally, apply antibiotic ointment.

 - Apply a bandage.
-You can use medical grade superglue if needed.
+You can use medical-grade super glue if needed.

 Deeper cuts